MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Overview and key qualities**

 A web application scanner explores a web application by crawling through its web pages and examines it for security vulnerabilities.
 This crawl involves the automatic generation of malicious inputs and evaluation of the application's responses.
-Critically, web application scanning must cover/support the following:
+Critically, web application scanning must cover/support:

 - Catalogs all web apps in your network, including new and unknown ones, and scales from a handful of apps to thousands.
 - Deep scanning for software versions, SOAP and REST API services and APIs used by mobile devices.